-Proper follow-up helps us evaluate the effectiveness of our treatments and improve our treatment protocols based on observed outcomes.
+Proper follow-up helps us evaluate safety and effectiveness, and improve our clinical protocols based on observed outcomes.
 Therefore, one of our medical staff will contact you regularly to monitor your progress.
 You will be contacted after 1 month, 3 months, 4 months, and 1 year.

-Are there any successfully treated patients with whom I can speak?
+Are there any subjects with whom I can speak?

 Of course there are.
-A number of our treated rheumatoid arthritis patients have volunteered to speak with prospective patients after treatment approval.
-Your patient coordinator will be happy to put you in touch with them at the appropriate time.
+A number of our rheumatoid arthritis subjects have volunteered to speak with prospective subjects after clinical investigation approval.
+Your international coordinator will be happy to put you in touch with them at the appropriate time.

-You may also view rheumatoid arthritis patient news, stories and videos.
+You may also view rheumatoid arthritis news, stories and videos.
 Please take a look!